Paul Blart: Mall Cop 2 poster

 The inciting incident occurs at 10 minutes when Paul receives an invitation to the Security Guard Expo in Las Vegas at the Wynn Hotel.
 This unexpected opportunity disrupts his routine mall cop existence and offers a chance to be recognized and valued..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Paul and Maya arrive at the Wynn Las Vegas, entering a glamorous new world far removed from his New Jersey mall.
+This reveals the protagonist's commitment to Paul and Maya arrive at the Wynn Las Vegas, entering a glamorous new world far removed from his New Jersey mall.
 Paul commits to proving himself at the conference and reconnecting with Maya, actively choosing to step into this unfamiliar environment., moving from reaction to action.

 The Collapse moment at 68 minutes (72% through) represents the emotional nadir.
 Here, Paul is captured and bound by Vincent's crew.
 Maya is taken hostage.
 Paul hits his lowest point: he's failed as a security guard, failed as a father, and lost everything he was trying to protect.
-His identity and his relationship with his daughter are both destroyed., indicates the protagonist at their lowest point.
+His identity and his relationship with his daughter are both destroyed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 79% of the runtime.
 Paul escapes his restraints and gains new resolve.
 He synthesizes his security skills with his newfound understanding that protecting Maya means letting her go and trusting her judgment.
 He chooses to fight not just to stop the criminals, but to make things right with his daughter., demonstrating the transformation achieved throughout the journey.